hectorcorrea/webdev-nutshell/tutorial.md

 The HTML FORM element itself has two *attributes*: `action` and `method`.
 In our example we indicate that we want to use an `HTTP POST` as the method to pass the information to the server and the URL where we will POST these values is `/books/:id/save`.
 In other words, when the user hits "Save" the browser will issue an `HTTP POST /book/123/save`.

+    Note: When the browser issues the HTTP POST request it passes the values from the `<INPUT>` elements as part of the request that the webserver will receive.
+This is known as the payload of the request.

 Our `webdemo3_books.rb` has a route to handle this particular HTTP POST request.
 The code is below:

 ```